peepeepopapapeepeepo/ab3-retail-store-sample/README.md

 ### Change to use AWS PaaS without application change

 - Let checkout use ElastiCache for Valkey
-  - Go to GitHub and run `01 - Deploy Foundation App on EKS`
+  - Go to GitHub and run `02 - Deploy App on EKS`
     - Fill in `app` = `checkout-overrided`
     - Click `Run workflow`
   - Check Application Running